Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Stationary solutions and stability

-In particular, if $\u_{\infty}$ is a stationary solution of system (\ref{3pp1}), then $\u_{\infty}$ is called \emph{exponentially stable in the mean square} provided that any strong solution to (\ref{32}) converges in $\mathrm{L}^2$ to $\u_{\infty}$ at the same exponential rate $a > 0$. \end{definition}
+In particular, if $\u_{\infty}$ is a stationary solution to the system (\ref{3pp1}), then $\u_{\infty}$ is called \emph{exponentially stable in the mean square} provided that any strong solution to the system (\ref{32}) converges in $\H$ to $\u_{\infty}$ at the same exponential rate $a > 0$. \end{definition}